slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom." -- Anais Nin*
 > *"Are you placing enough interesting, freakish, long shot, weirdo bets?" -- Tom Peters*
-> *"If you risk nothing, then you risk everything." -- Geena Davis*
-> *"Necessity is the mother of taking chances." -- Mark Twain*
 > *"Only those who will risk going too far can possibly find out how far it is possible to go." -- T.S.
 Eliot*
 > *"People who don't take risks generally make about two big mistakes a year.
 People who do take risks generally make about two big mistakes a year." -- Peter Drucker*
 > *"The quality of your life is in direct proportion to the amount of uncertainty you can comfortably deal with." -- Tony Robbins*
 > *"To dare is to lose one's footing momentarily.
 To not dare is to lose oneself." -- Soren Kierkegaard*

-> *"In the realm of scientific observation, luck is granted only to those who are prepared." -- Louis Pasteur*
 > *"Opportunity dances with those on the dance floor." -- Anonymous*
 > *"We all have enough strength to endure the misfortunes of other people."
 -- François de La Rochefoucauld*
 > *"I naufraghi prima o poi finiscono per incontrarsi."
 -- M. Vázquez Montalban*
-> *"When I think I'm unfairly hated, I try to remember that I'm unfairly loved."
--- R.C.
-Sproul*

-- Luck sometimes visit a fool, but it never sits down with him.
 -->

 > *"Shallow men believe in luck or in circumstance.
 Strong men believe in cause and effect."